cryptpad/blueprints/review/libraries.md

 What could be interesting is to replace NaCl's SHA-512 hash with SubtleCrypto's SHA-512 since this maintains backwards compatibility.

-[TOC]

 ## Notation

 Some (informal) reminders about security notions:

 * **INT-CTXT** (Ciphertext integrity):
-  > Computationally infeasible to produce an decryptable
+  > Computationally infeasible to produce a decryptable
   > ciphertext not previously produced by the
-  > sender, whether or not the underlying plaintext is "new"
+  > sender, whether or not the underlying plaintext is "fresh"
 * **IND-CPA** (Indistinguishability under Chosen-Plaintext Attack):
   > No adversary, given an encryption of a message randomly chosen from a
   > two-element message space determined by the adversary, can identify the